-- Ask others how they are feeling. - Ask someone twice how they are feeling, this will give them the opportunity to be honest and to realise that you genuinely want to know. - Listen and don't judge, it's great that people are happy to talk to you about how they are feeling, so ensure you really listen to them. - · Ask how long they have felt this way. - Ask if there is anything you can do to help.
+- Ask others how they are feeling. - Ask someone twice how they are feeling, this will give them the opportunity to be honest and to realise that you genuinely want to know. - Listen and don't judge, it's great that people are happy to talk to you about how they are feeling, so ensure you really listen to them. - Ask how long they have felt this way. - Ask if there is anything you can do to help.

 - Ask what support they need.
-Provide them with details of professional organsiations, who may be able to help. - Treat them in the same way, don't change the way you act towards someone once you are aware of their poor mental health. - Little gestures can have a big impact, this may be just having a virtual cuppa or watching a film together.
+Provide them with details of professional organsiations, who may be able to help. - Treat them in the same way, don't change the way you act towards someone once you are aware of their poor mental health. - Little gestures can have a big impact, this may be just going for a walk, watching a film or just having a cuppa together.